 Traffic ticket?
 Call a Nevada criminal defense attorney…

-If you have been cited for a traffic violation, call our Las Vegas criminal defense attorneys for a FREE consultation at 702-DEFENSE (702-333-3673).
+If you have been cited for a traffic violation, call our Las Vegas criminal defense attorneys for a FREE consultation.
 We will fight to get the charge dismissed or reduced to a non-moving violation that carries no demerit points and with no insurance consequences.

 To learn about California traffic offenses, go to our page on California traffic offenses.